Now is the time to add healthy African recipes to your diet, starting with simple and delicious Steamed Plantains!

 How long does it take to steam plantains?

-It depends on the quantity of plantains you want to steam.
+It depends on the quantity and size of plantains you want to steam.
 Generally, it takes about eight to ten minutes to steam them.
 Check them for doneness before removing them from heat.

 Are steamed plantains healthy?

 Yes, they are!
-These are packed with essential nutrients to boost energy, digestion, and immunity.
-This dish can also aid in weight management with its fiber and calorie content.
+They are packed with essential nutrients to boost energy, digestion, and immunity.
+The fiber and calorie content of this dish can also aid in weight management.

-What is the healthiest way to cook plantain?
+What is the healthiest way to eat plantain?

 Steaming is one of the healthiest ways of preparing plantains because it gives them a tender texture without losing the nutrients.
 However, you can also roast, bake, or grill them.